Bambusstock/TimeBan/README.md

 Use this to unban a user or more.
 If you add the flag "-a" all players banned with TimeBan are unbanned.

-### /timeban clear [-keep|-rm]
+### /timeban rm [username,username2] [-a]

-Use this command to remove all bans from the TimeBan object. -keep if you would like to keep the players banned or -rm if all players should be unbanned.
+Use this command to remove all bans from the ban list.
+The players keep banned.
+Use unban for unbanning a player.

 ### /timeban run